As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "They feel like they've missed out and they want to have a little fun and make up for lost time maybe," Andrews says.

-There are some young people who have died from using meth.
+Another explanation for the rising death rate is that meth is contaminated.
+And that affects everyone, old and young.
 Last year, three young people in San Francisco died after smoking meth together — it turns out the meth had fentanyl in it.
 The synthetic opioid has been causing waves of heroin overdoses across the country, but now it's showing up mixed in to cocaine and meth.

 Most researchers believe the contamination is accidental.

-"The whole idea of the evil drug pusher who's trying to create a market by getting their cocaine users hooked on fentanyl.
-I would highly doubt that," says UCSF's Ciccarone.
+"The whole idea of the evil drug pusher who's trying to create a market by getting their cocaine users hooked on fentanyl — I would highly doubt that," says UCSF's Ciccarone.

 Dealers know that people are particular about their drugs, he says.
 It doesn't make sense to alienate a customer base like that.
 He compares it to coffee drinkers preference for a favorite stye of coffee.